Hanen-code/session-hijacking/README.md

 A cybersecurity project demonstrating a Session Hijacking attack in a controlled and isolated virtual lab environment.

-The project focuses on understanding how insecure HTTP communication can expose session cookies and how attackers may reuse a captured session identifier to impersonate a legitimate user.
+The project focuses on understanding how insecure HTTP communication can expose session cookies and how a captured session identifier can be reused to impersonate a legitimate user.

 ---